-Layla lives in Oxford and is a Physics and Maths teacher by profession with over ten years experience, she was the youngest Head of Year in her school’s history and went on to lead curriculum development.
-Currently she works with an Oxford-based social enterprise to deliver exam preparation courses for IB students.
+Before entering Parliament, Layla was a Physics and Maths teacher by profession with over ten years’ experience, and was the youngest Head of Year in her school’s history and went on to lead curriculum development.

 She has an international background; her mother is a Christian Arab from Jerusalem, and her father was a British EU Ambassador.
 She has lived in many countries including Belgium, Greece, Ethiopia, Jamaica and Jordan, and speaks French fluently along with some Spanish, Arabic and Greek.